 - Does the law firm have the resources and time to take your case?

 - Can you speak easily with your attorney and do they take the time to answer your questions?

 - Is your lawyer experienced in settlement negotiations, as well as courtroom litigations?

-At Dolman Law Group, we know that you have many options when it comes to choosing the right law injury firm.
+At Sibley Dolman Gipe Accident Injury Lawyers, PA, we know that you have many options when it comes to choosing the right law injury firm.
 We want the opportunity to show you why so many Florida accident victims and families choose us to represent them after a serious injury accident.
 With offices located across the state of Florida, we are here whenever you need us.
 From Clearwater to Miami and from Tampa to Boca Raton, our law firm offers experienced and aggressive legal representation and guidance every step of the way.

 Call us at (727)451-6900 or fill out our confidential contact form for a free initial consultation and review.
 We can answer your questions and help you explore all your legal options.

 What Type of Compensation Is Available to Florida Burn Injury Victims?

 The person who is legally responsible for causing your burn injury is also obligated to compensate your financial losses, which can include: